-However, parrots’ bodies can synthesize vitamin C by converting glucose in the renal portal system (using an enzyme called L-gluconolactone oxidase), so they don’t need a dietary source.
+However, parrots’ bodies can synthesize vitamin C by converting glucose in the renal portal system (using an enzyme called L-gluconolactone oxidase), so a dietary source isn’t essential.

 Parrots exclusively get vitamin E (known as tocopherol or alpha-tocopherol) through dietary sources.

-Although peaches don’t contain as much vitamin E as other fruits, like black currants, blackberries, and cranberries, they’re still a good source of this important nutrient.
+Although peaches don’t contain as much vitamin E as other fruits, like blackcurrants, blackberries, and cranberries, they’re still a good source of this nutrient.

 Vitamin E is a fat-soluble antioxidant, protecting against free radical damage and oxidative stress.

-As birds have a high metabolic rate and produce a lot of energy, they’re exposed to higher levels of free radicals, making vitamin E vital to their health.
+As birds have a high metabolic rate and produce a lot of energy, they’re exposed to higher levels of free radicals, making vitamin E vital to their health and well-being.

-Vitamin E supports the immune system’s efficacy, enhancing the function of white blood cells and protecting parrots against illness, infection, and disease transmission.
+Vitamin E supports the immune system’s efficacy, enhancing the function of white blood cells and protecting parrots from illness, infection, and disease transmission.

 Vitamin E benefits female parrots because it improves reproductive success and hatch rates.

-Peaches are a good source of vitamin K (phytonadione), which is vital for bone health.
+Peaches are a good vitamin K (phytonadione) source for bone health.